Istria County: Climate

-Protected from the north by the mountain chain of Alps as well the inner highland, the climate is Mediterranean and very pleasant with the highest air temperature averaging 24 °C during August The lowest air temperature averages 5 °C in January.
+Protected from the north by the mountain chain of Alps as well the inner highland, the climate is borderline Mediterranean and humid subtropical with wetter winters and drier summers, but not completely dry.
+Overall a very pleasant climate with the highest air temperature averaging 24 °C during August, and the lowest air temperature averaging 5 °C in January.
 Summers are usually warm during the day and cooler near the evening, although strange heat wave patterns are common.
 The weather ranges from humid to dry with over 10 hours of sunshine daily.
 Primarily, there is a lot of moisture in the air especially in the coastal towns of Istra such as Poreč, Vrsar, Rovinj, Pula, and others.
 Temperatures above 10 °C last for more than 240 days a year.
 Excessive heat (above 30 °C) lasts for three weeks at the most.
-Despite air temperatures being lower than those in Dalmatia, the Adriatic sea is warmer reaching up to 26 °C in August, coldest in March, (9-11 °C), while the freezing even in small, shallow bays is quite rare.
+Despite air temperatures being lower than those in Dalmatia, the Adriatic Sea is warmer reaching up to 26 °C in August, coldest in March, (9-11 °C), while the freezing even in small, shallow bays is quite rare.
 There are two kinds of winds - the bora is bringing cold and clear weather from the north in winters, and the southern jugo bringing rain in summer.
 The maestral is a summer breeze blowing from the inland to the sea.
 The salinity of the sea water is 0.37%.

 Demographics

-According to the 2011 census the total population of Istria County is 208,055 which amounts to 4.85 percent of Croatia's entire population.
-The population density is 73 inhabitants per km2 with an average age of 43 years.
+According to the 2021 census the total population of Istria County is 195,794 which amounts to approximately 4.8% of Croatia's entire population.
+The county's population density is approximately 70 inhabitants per km2 with an average age of 45 years.

 Istria county is administratively subdivided into 41 local units of government - 10 of these are officially designated as cities/towns and 31 are largely rural municipalities.
 More than 70 percent of the county's population lives in these ten urban areas: